-Pirates might have caught these macaws themselves in their native habitats in South and Central America, as well as the Caribbean.
+Pirates might have caught these macaws in their native habitats in South and Central America, as well as the Caribbean.
 Realistically, pirates would take what they found.
 This includes any species found in the New World, depending on where the merchant was sailing from.

-In fiction, the breed of parrot that Long John Silver had is not mentioned in the novel.
+In fiction, the breed of parrot Long John Silver had is not mentioned in the novel.
 However, in the original 1934 movie adaptation of the novel, the parrot sitting on his shoulder is most likely: